BAYVP/SCS/README.md

 # SCS
 Base repo for projects in Shreemaya Community Services.
-All the code related to server , utilities and client apps will under this repo.
+All the code related to server,utilities and client apps will be under this repo.